 - Some eye drops may cause blurred vision.
-If your child's vision is blurry, watch your child's activities.
+If your child's vision is blurry, watch them while they do their activities.

-If more than one kind of drops is ordered for the same eye, wait 5 to 10 seconds between each different kind of drop.
+If more than one type of drops is ordered for the same eye, wait five to 10 seconds between applying one type and applying the next.

-If eye ointment is also ordered for the same eye, wait 5 to 10 seconds after putting in eye drops, then apply the ointmentâ€‹.
+If eye ointment is also ordered for the same eye, wait five to 10 seconds after putting in eye drops, then apply the ointmentâ€‹.
 Always apply the ointment last.